-This report comes from my friend Sally, a pattern maker with 35 years of experience in the business.
-Originally from NY but now residing in Albuquerque NM, she’s also produced a line or two herself.
+This report comes from my friend Sally, a pattern maker with many years of experience in the business.

 Anyhow, for me Magic was a place to meet clients that I have only spoken to or emailed; face to face certainly makes a difference.

 Although the sheer scope of the “show” can be overwhelming (in fact impossible to see everything) I did take in much and could see work that I never would be able to see in a retail environment.
 There were some wonderful creations that may never make it to the stores.